piskelapp/piskel/README.md

   More details can be found on the [dedicated wiki page](https://github.com/piskelapp/piskel/wiki/Desktop-applications).

 ## Contributing
-  Please review the process for submitting pull requests.
-  Consistency is maintained through a mandatory [Code Style](https://github.com/piskelapp/piskel/wiki/Code-Style).
+Contributors are always welcome.
+To maintain consistency and coherency, please review these guidelines before submitting.
-  Contact information is provided in the Support section.
+* Discuss any changes you wish to make with juliandescottes via issue, email, or twitter before making a change.
+Contact information is provided in the following Support section.
+* Consistency is maintained through a mandatory [Code Style](https://github.com/piskelapp/piskel/wiki/Code-Style).
+* Update the README.md with details of changes to the interface, additional environment variables, new testing protocols, links to useful documentation as added, etc.

 ## Support